-Clearing of site during pre-planting operations
+Clearing of the site during pre-planting operations

 The trees are chopped into pieces.
-On large scale, bulldozer may be used to remove forest vegetation.
-Burning can be carried out on the cut under growths and plants, especially in the rain forest area.
+On a large scale, bulldozers may be used to remove forest vegetation. during pre-planting operations, burning can be carried out on the cut under growths and plants, especially in the rain forest area.

 how to carry out Stumping during pre-planting operations in agriculture